 Co-Director, Organizational Development & Programs

-Ginny McGinn is a mother, artist, organizer, meditator and radical change midwife.
+Ginny McGinn is a mother, artist, and nonprofit leader.
 Throughout her career, she has been deeply involved in the work of social and organizational change and in building partnerships across lines of power and privilege.
 Ginny has a profound interest in how change happens, from the level of individual transformation through the level of entire communities or systems, and it is this process of change that she seeks to continue to study and facilitate in her leadership at Whole Communities.

 Previously, Ginny served as president of Bioneers, a national nonprofit dedicated to disseminating practical and visionary solutions for restoring Earth’s ecosystems and healing human communities.
 While at Bioneers she and her colleagues greatly expanded the reach of its programs by launching satellite conferences and building partnerships in cities around the country, creating access for many who would not have otherwise had it.